-Surprisingly, the Intel Core i3 10320 has an excellent single core performance compared to even the popular AMD Ryzen 3 3300X.
+Surprisingly, the Intel Core i3 10320 has excellent single-core performance compared to the popular AMD Ryzen 3 3300X.

 Cinebench R15 (Multi Core)

-As expected, CPUs with more cores = better multi-core performance.
-The Ryzen 3s do have an edge on their Core i3 counterparts in multi-core performance.
+As expected, CPUs with more cores = have better multi-core performance.
+The Ryzen 3s have the edge over their Core i3 counterparts in multi-core performance.

 Similarities Between Core i3 and Ryzen 3